stelios34S/wdm24-3/README.md

 Similarly to the `minikube` deployment but run the `deploy-charts-cluster.sh` in the helm step to also install an ingress to the cluster.

 ***Requirements:*** You need to have access to kubectl of a k8s cluster.

+### Consistency test

+In order for the consistency test to run on our codebase, it is necessary to change the `urls.json` file to the one provided at the top level of this repository.
+This is due to the fact that the orchestrator server is the 'gateway' of our system hence all HTTP requests must go through there.